wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2015-1-30 - Updated README to include job_stream.invoke, and exposed
+  checkpointInfo function for debugging.
 * 2015-1-29 - Added inline.result() function, which lets users write code that
   is executed exactly once per result, and always on the main host.
 * 2015-1-28 - Added inline.init() function, which ensures code is only executed